Born This Way (TV series)

-Born This Way is an American reality television series produced by Bunim/Murray Productions featuring seven adults with Down syndrome who work hard to achieve goals and overcome obstacles.
+Born This Way is an American reality television series produced by Bunim/Murray Productions featuring seven adults with Down syndrome who work hard to achieve goals and overcome major obstacles.
 The show received a Television Academy Honor in 2016.

-On August 22, 2019, it was announced that the series will end with a six-part short form digital series titled Born This Way: Moving Forward which premiered on December 13, 2019 and a one-hour linear series finale holiday special titled A Very Born This Way Christmas which premiered on December 18, 2019.
+On August 22, 2019, it was announced that the series would end with a six-part short form digital series titled Born This Way: Moving Forward which premiered on December 13, 2019.
+A one-hour linear series finale holiday special, titled A Very Born This Way Christmas, premiered on December 18, 2019.